-4. The lack of total judicial independence is a major challenge for HRDs in their quest for legal redress and lack they adequate access to justice.
-Most cases involving HRDs are manipulated for political purposes, putting investigations and magistrates under pressure, preventing them from rendering much needed justice in conformity with the law.
+The lack of total judicial independence is a major challenge for HRDs in their quest for legal redress and as a result, they lack adequate access to justice.
+Most cases involving HRDs are manipulated for political purposes, putting investigations and judicial officers like magistrates under pressure, preventing them from rendering much needed justice in conformity with the law.